 By: William C. Head, Board-Certified DUI Attorney Atlanta, Criminal Defense Lawyer in Georgia

-One basic rule (under the 4th Amendment to the US Constitution) is that everything said by you and all roadside “tests” requested by police from you PRIOR TO BEING ARRESTED are voluntary, optional and can be used against you in Court.
+One basic rule (under the 4th Amendment to the US Constitution) is that everything said by you and all roadside “tests” requested by police from you PRIOR TO BEING ARRESTED are voluntary, optional, and can be used against you in Court.
 Other than your NAME and ADDRESS, which are usually correct on your driver’s license, NO OTHER words or acts—prior to arrest— should be uttered.

 Any and all field sobriety tests, including the HGN test (DUI eye test), the Walk and Turn test, and the One Leg Stand test are NOT required to be attempted.
 Plus, the portable breath test at the highway is OPTIONAL, and no penalty exists for politely declining it.

-Your highest risk of losing the right to seek a restricted license (limited permit) under the Georgia implied consent law is when you have a DUI refusal.
+Your highest risk of losing the right to seek a restricted license (limited permit) under Georgia implied consent law is when you have a DUI refusal.
 Driving while impaired by drugs or alcohol starts the legal ball “rolling” and the end result can be either total driver’s license suspension or privileges being severely restricted by permits offered through Georgia DDS, under GA DUI laws.

 Under Georgia DUI laws, the arrested driver’s failure to agree and to take a post-arrest breath alcohol test under GA implied consent law starts a legal procedure that threatens his or her ability to drive in Georgia (and possibly elsewhere) for a full year (12 full months).
-This is true for a driving under the influence GA DUI case, whether for a first DUI offense, 2nd DUI in GA or for any other repeat offender.
+This is true for driving under the influence GA DUI case, whether for a first DUI offense, 2nd DUI in GA or for any other repeat offender.

 Because Georgia laws call for two different suspensions (criminal or administrative) in all drunk driving cases, you MUST know your legal rights when confronted by a police officer or trooper.
-To avoid the most harmful DUI penalties in Georgia, the author advises anyone with a DUI charge in GA (and not involving serious injury or deaths a result of an accident) to TAKE the State alcohol breath test on the Intoxilyzer 9000.
+To avoid the most harmful DUI penalties in Georgia, the author advises anyone with a DUI charge in GA (and not involving serious injury or death as a result of an accident) to TAKE the State alcohol breath test on the Intoxilyzer 9000.

 Those who DO SUBMIT should exercise their legal right under Georgia law to get their own tests.
-You should always follow-up and get an independent blood test and possibly an independent breath alcohol test.
+You should always follow up and get an independent blood test and possibly an independent breath alcohol test.

 This step to demand your independent test legal testing offers the police officer more opportunities to inadvertently deny your legal rights.
 Any error by the police officer (e.g., not helping you get money from an ATM to pay, not letting you call someone to bring money for the independent test) helps preserve your lawful challenges to his or her compliance with the very protective implied consent law in Georgia.

 At risk here is the possible total loss of all driving privileges.
-To fully comprehend the 2017 changes in Georgia DUI laws, read each of the author’s 7-Steps to Saving your Driver’s License.
+To fully comprehend the 2017 changes in Georgia DUI laws, read each of the author’s 7 steps to Saving your Driver’s License.

-Georgia driver’s license reinstatement, after DUI charges in GA are made, is available to first DUI offense drivers licensed in GA who are age 21 or over.
+Georgia driver’s license reinstatement, after DUI charges in GA are made, is available to lawyers for DUI offense drivers licensed in GA who are age 21 or over.
 This is true unless the person loses the administrative license suspension hearing for “refusal” to blow into the breathalyzer AFTER your arrest for a DUI in GA.
 This is where the implied consent law in GA calls for a total driver license suspension, for a DUI refusal to submit.